laravel-liberu/documentation/docs/backend/core.md

 that they should save their work and reload the page.

-In order for this notification to be sent, within your deployment flow, you should use the `php artisan enso:announce-app-update` artisan command to send the notification.
+In order for this notification to be sent, within your deployment flow, you should use the `php artisan liberu:announce-app-update` artisan command to send the notification.

 ## Publishes